chongxi/rnn_train_ring_attractor/README.md

 ## Biological Inspiration

 This model is inspired by:
+- Ring attractor dynamics in fruit fly navigation circuits
 - Head direction cells in the mammalian brain
-- Ring attractor dynamics in fruit fly navigation circuits
-- Continuous attractor networks for spatial representation

-## Requirements

-- PyTorch
-- NumPy
-- Matplotlib

-## Citation

-This implementation is based on principles from computational neuroscience literature on ring attractors and head direction cells.